TheoBessel/ARM_Stacktrace/README.md

 ## Current Status

-The stacktrace mechanism operates on a bare-metal environment but is not fully complete.
-There are persistent bugs affecting the unwinding in certain edge cases that still need to be resolved.
+The stacktrace mechanism operates on a bare-metal environment, it has also been tested on a FreeRTOS environment.
+Major bugs have been fixed, and the stacktrace mechanism is now stable and reliable.

 ## Future Work
-- **Fix Bugs**: Continue debugging to ensure the mechanism works reliably in all scenarios.
 - **Optimization**: Improve performance and memory usage where possible.